CarolineDelva-GU/Topic_Modeling_on_Amazon_Reviews-/report.md

 ##### 1. Data Cleaning

-Each JSON file was read from the amazon_raw/ S3 subfolder and their reviewText, summary, and title fields were lowercased, scrubbed of URLs, usernames, non-ASCII characters, punctuation, and extra whitespace.
+Each JSON file was read from the amazon_raw/ S3 subfolder and their text fields were lowercased, scrubbed of URLs, usernames, non-ASCII characters, punctuation, and extra whitespace.
 Due to computational constraints, only the all_beauty json file was successfully cleaned.
 By removing these characters from the text, the models were able to focus on useful as opposed to human level text markers.

 ##### 2. Named Entity Recognition Redaction

 NER, which is the NLP process of recognizing known entities from text and replacing them with tags, was then conducted.
 The model used for this process is  spaCy’s en_core_web_sm model.
 For example, detected people, organizations, locations, and other entity types were replaced with tags like [PERSON], [ORG], and [LOCATION].
 By doing so, NER prevents the model from creating topics around specific entities.
 The clean file was written to a temporary file and then uploaded to the amazon_clean/S3 subfolder.

-#### 3. Text Preprocessing
+##### 3. Text Preprocessing
 Further text preprocessing was conducted in the AmazonPreprocessor class, which was the vectorization class, because more noise appeared when the topics were being generated.
 The noise elimination included scikit-learn’s token pattern of length less than three, HTML tags such as “br” and “nbsp” and stopwords.
 The removed stopwords included scikit-learn’s English list and NLTK stopwords.
 As the analysis was on Amazon reviews, certain words such  “great” and “product” were expected from the data.
 They were therefore removed to assure that meaningful signals were captured from the topics.

 #### C. Data Transformation